-To clarify the legislative intention behind the proposed amendment, Senator Karnette wrote a letter, dated July 18, 2001, which was read into the Senate's official record.
+To clarify the legislative intent behind the proposed amendment, Senator Karnette wrote a letter, dated July 18, 2001, which was read into the Senate's official record.
 It said, in part:

 "In order to ensure that only legitimate one-handed opening knives are covered, SB 274 narrows the language to only allow knives to fall under the exemption from the switchblade law if that one-handed opening knife contains a detent or similar mechanism.
 Such mechanisms ensure there is a measure of resistance (no matter how slight) that prevents the knife from being easily opened with a flick of the wrist.
 Moreover, a detent or similar mechanism is prudent and a matter of public safety as it will ensure that a blade will not inadvertently come open.

 Although some one-handed opening knives can be opened with a strong flick of the wrist, so long as they contain a detent or similar mechanism that provides some resistance to opening the knife, then the exemption is triggered.
 These knives serve an important utility to many knife users, as well as firefighters, EMT personnel, hunters, fishermen, and others."43